Boutique Advisory for the C-Suite

 Level OneReactive

 Work happens because someone asked.
-The organization responds to the loudest stakeholder.
+The function responds to the loudest stakeholder.
 No shared definition of contribution.

 02